JesseDev3/RHEL9/README.md

+# Before we begin
+- Tools and Features do NOT have to be installed on the same server for communication
+- Java may not be best suited since RHEL9 seems to be geared more for container and hybrid cloud management Personal preference:
+- Certain bookmarks for certain browsers
+- Setting up shared directories to avoid redundant filepaths (VS Code) and downloads
+- Organization is key!

-# RHEL9 Documentation and Setup Guide
+## RHEL9 Documentation and Setup Guide
 refer to [RHEL9 Documentation](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/9/)

 ## Quickstart